caroline-kranefuss/caroline-kranefuss/README.md

 The function of this site is to demonstrate my explorations in various programming languages.
 Please explore!

 Of particular note is a recent study on the impact of wildfires, weather, and temperature on air quality, stored in the modeling_air_quality_fire_machine_learning repo.

+Another project of interest explores US facilities emissions, stored in the us_facilities_emissions repo.

 About my present: